vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 miilddhdra— Lowermost center of the yogic subtle anatomy, situated at  the base of the trunk.

-mulagama — "Root" treatise, one of twenty-eight primary agamas in Saiva  canon.
+mulagama — "Root" treatise, one of twenty-eight primary agamas in Śaiva  canon.

 mumuksu — One who seeks liberation.
 Antonym: bubhuksu.  murti — Embodied form.